-Innovation has been the core of the brewery operation, not just in the recipes of new beers which are created every month, but also the design and manufacture of brewing and bottling equipment used exclusively by Hambleton Ales.
-Bottling of beers from 30 other Yorkshire breweries is undertaken by contract on a modern, fully automated production line.
 In 2005, Nick Stafford’s ‘Hambleton Ales Gluten and Wheat Free Ale’ (GFA) was launched.
 It is the first British brewed beer of its type, providing the full flavour and satisfaction expected from a beer but in a gluten free formulation.
 Nick Stafford spent several years researching and developing bottling and filtration techniques.
 His breakthrough in brewing this unique ale has presented him with the opportunity of meeting demand from the UK’s 100,000 coeliacs.
-There is now a sister product, GFL – a gluten free lager - and both beers are sold by Tescos and Booths supermarkets nationally.
+There is now a sister product, GFL – a gluten free lager.

 Investment in the rapidly growing business continued in 2007 with the commissioning of a £250,000 filtration and bottling line and the opening of a £700,000 new brewery near the village of Melmerby, between Thirsk and Ripon.
-2013 promises more services to brewers with the installation of ‘craft beer in keg’ washing and filling equipment and the expansion in the choice of bottle styles.
-The premium bottled beer market continues to grow and Nick intends to remain at the heart of it.
+In 2013 witnessed more services to brewers with the installation of ‘craft beer in keg’ washing and filling equipment and the expansion in the choice of bottle styles.
+The premium bottled beer and craft keg market continues to grow and Nick intends to remain at the heart of it.